planttheidea/crio/README.md

 #### Performance

-As of `4.0.0`, performance has substantially improved, and in many scenarios `crio` is more performant than `seamless-immutable` (in the case of `setIn`, by over **3x**).
+As of `4.0.0`, performance has substantially improved, and in many scenarios `crio` is more performant than `seamless-immutable` (in the case of `setIn`, by over **5x**).
 When it comes to `get` operations (either directly or nested), `crio` is identical to native in performance.
-I don't want to post benchmarks because those vary wildly from machine to machine, but feel free to test them out yourself!
+See [the benchmark results](results.csv) if you want to see performance in node, or spin up the app locally if you want to see the performance in the browser.

 #### Gotchas